1.

 7.

 A 52-year-old female is undergoing treatment for her stage IV melanoma.
-Baseline imaging revealed that she had both lung and liver lesions.
+She was diagnosed with Stage IV disease over 1 year ago.
+A baseline PET-CT revealed both lung and liver lesions.
 The index liver lesion measures 3 cm in size.
-Biopsy of this lesion reveals a BRAF wild-type melanoma.
+Interventional Radiology performed a biopsy of this liver lesion.
+Pathology revealed a BRAF Wild-type Melanoma.
+NGS testing reveals no other mutations.
 A baseline brain MRI was negative.

-She was initially started on Nivolumab as frontline therapy and achieves a partial response.
+She was initially started on Nivolumab as frontline therapy.
+Restaging studies revealed a partial response.
 However, after 1 year of treatment she developed progression of her disease.

-A restaging CT scan shows that the liver lesion measures 4.5 cm in size.
-She has 2 new lung lesions.
-She is started on Ipilimumab 3 mg/kg and the patient has had 2 cycles of treatment.
-Thus far, she has tolerated treatment well outside of having Grade 1 diarrhea.
+A recent restaging CT scan shows that the liver lesion measures 4.5 cm in size.
+She has also had developed two new lung lesions.
+She is started on Ipilimumab 3 mg/kg and she had had 2 cycles of treatment.
+Thus far, she has tolerated treatment well outside of having Grade 1 diarrhea that is well controlled with Immodium.

-She presented to a local ED for some vague abdominal pain and bloating.
+She just presented to a local ED for some bloating.
 A full workup is performed and is negative.
 Her CMP, Amylase, Lipase and Abdominal X-ray are all negative.
-She has a CT scan with IV contrast performed and it that reveals that all the lesions are stable except that her index liver lesion has increased from 4.5 to 5 cm over the span of 6 weeks.
+She has a CT scan with IV contrast performed and it that reveals that all the lesions are stable except that her index liver lesion has increased in size from 4.5 to 5 cm over the span of 3 weeks.
 What should be recommended?

 B .
 Increase the dose of Ipilimumab to 10 mg/kg